pirapira/practice/solc/superSend.md

 	}
 }
 ```
-The constructor `supreSend()` destroys itself, and at the same time, sends all its balance to `_receiver`.
+The constructor `superSend()` destroys itself, and at the same time, sends all its balance to `_receiver`.
 The `_receiver` has no way to refuse this transfer.
 So the above problems are mitigated.
 Just note that the sender pays the gas.

 The usage is a bit involved.
 ```